 7. Mohawk SmartStrand

 The Mohawk SmartStrand line consists of triexta fibers.
-The collection features a recyclable and reusable backing that’s also VOC free.
-It’s made from non-absorbent latex and backed by a lifetime warranty.
+The collection features a recyclable and reusable VOC-free backing made from non-absorbent latex and backed by a lifetime warranty.

 All SmartStrand carpets have the OEKO-TEX Standard 100 label.
 They contain fewer chemicals, making them free of toxic substances.